 Circadian rhythm research helps scientists understand how biological clocks work and keep time.
 Researchers study humans and perform experiments altering light and dark periods in a subject’s environment to look for changes in gene activity or other molecular signals.
 It also helps scientists identify which genetic components of biological clocks may be broken, causing irregular circadian rhythms.

-This research not only gives scientists a better understanding of how our biological clocks tick, but it also leads to innovations in treatments for sleep disorders, obesity, mental health disorders, jet lag, and other health problems.
+This research not only gives scientists a better understanding of how our biological clocks tick, but also leads to innovations in treatments for sleep disorders, obesity, mental health disorders, jet lag, and other health problems.
 It can also improve ways for individuals to adjust to nighttime shift work.

 Sleep loss and untreated sleep disorders can result in negative behaviors affecting family health and interpersonal relationships.
 Furthermore, fatigue and sleepiness can reduce productivity and increase the chance for mishaps such as medical errors and motor vehicle or industrial accidents.